Impact Investing by Foundations: Key Terms in Philanthropy

 Bookmark the MIE Glossary.
 If we’re missing a term, let us know.

-- There is no one size fits all approach: Certain terms are intended to describe the ways in which foundations manage their assets.
-However, many foundations do not use these terms to describe their own practices.
-If you're just getting started in impact investing, the purposes of these terms may nontheless help you reflect on the possibilities for your organization.
+- There is no one size fits all approach: Certain terms describe the ways in which foundations manage their assets, while others are terms of art classified by law.
+However, not all foundations use these terms in the same ways to publicly describe their own practices.
+If you're just getting started in impact investing, the terms may nontheless help you reflect on the possibilities for your organization.

-- Note terms with legal implications and consult with your legal team: Terms of art have specific definitions by law.
-We recommend you visit the IRS website and speak with your legal counsel to understand the nuances in these definitions and how they can be applied to your unique organizational context.
+- Note terms with legal implications and consult with your legal team: We recommend you visit the IRS website and speak with your legal counsel to understand the nuances in legally specified definitions and how they can be applied to your unique organizational context.

 What is a Program Related Investment (PRI)?